Hi guys!

 Instructions

 - Prepare sous vide 145°F Carefully add eggs and cook the eggs for 1 hour.
 Remove the eggs from the water and place in a ice water bath to stop cooking.
-If you want to make the soft egg without sous vide, please check out my “Kimchi Fried Rice with Beef Short Ribs” recipe!
-You can also use simple poached egg or soft boiled egg.
+If you want to make a soft egg without sous vide, please check out my “Kimchi Fried Rice with Beef Short Ribs” recipe!
+You can also use simple poached eggs or soft-boiled eggs.

 - You can buy tempura flakes from Japanese grocery or online.
-But if you are making tempura flakes from scratch, heat frying oil 375°F. Combine tempura powder and water in a mixing bowl.
+But if you are making tempura flakes from scratch, heat frying oil to 375°F. Combine tempura powder and water in a mixing bowl.
 Carefully add 2 to 3 tablespoons tempura batter (at a time ) into hot oil with circling action.
-Fry tempura batter for 1 minute or until golden brown crispy.
-Remove with a strainer and place on a paper towel lined tray.
+Fry tempura batter for 1 minute or until golden brown and crispy.
+Remove with a strainer and place on a paper towel-lined tray.
 Repeat with the remaining batter.
-Please do not fry the batter too much at a time, the hot oil will boil over.
-Also, make sure to use large enough pot, because as soon as the batter gets into the hot oil, the bubbles extend the size.
-Big time.
+Please do not fry the batter too much at a time, and the hot oil will boil over.
+Also, make sure to use a large enough pot because the bubbles extend as soon as the batter gets into the hot oil—big time.
 Be careful.
-Egg and the tempura flakes can be 5 to 7 days made ahead.
+The egg and the tempura flakes can be made 5 to 7 days ahead.

 - Let’s make the beef udon!
-Combine the beef, soy sauce, sugar, mirin and sake in a bowl.
-Heat a pan or medium size pot over medium heat then add oil and sliced onions.
+Combine the beef, soy sauce, sugar, mirin, and sake in a bowl.
+Heat a pan or medium-sized pot over medium heat, then add oil and sliced onions.
 Sauté the onion until translucent, about 2 to 3 minutes.

-- Add beef mixture and cook the beef until beef is about half way done, about 2 to 3 minutes.
-Pour dashi and let it simmer for 4 to 6 minutes or until beef is fully cooked and onion is soften.
+- Add the beef mixture and cook the beef until it is about halfway done, about 2 to 3 minutes.
+Pour the dashi and let it simmer for 4 to 6 minutes, or until the beef is fully cooked and the onion is soft.
 Remove from heat and set aside.

-- Cook the udon noodles by following the directions of the package you are using.
-Rinse the noodles under running cold water then hot water for last 10 seconds.
-Also boil 4 cups water for the soup.
+- Cook the udon noodles according to the directions on the package.
+Rinse the noodles under running cold water for 10 seconds and then hot water for 10 seconds.
+Also, boil 4 cups of water for the soup.

-- In a serving bowl, place tsuyu- Japanes soup base and 2 cups boiling water.
-Depending on the brand or type of tsuyu, the ratio can be different so please check and follow the direction of the tsuyu bottle you are suing.
+- Place tsuyu—a Japanese soup base—in a serving bowl and 2 cups boiling water.
+The ratio can be different depending on the brand or type of tsuyu, so please check and follow the directions of the tsuyu bottle you are using.
 Mine was 1 part tsuyu to 6 parts water.

-- Add the udon noodles, then top with the sweet beef, the tempura flakes, green onions and lastly the egg.
-Just simply crack the egg right top of the udon.
-Sprinkle some shichimi if you like to and enjoy!
+- Add the udon noodles, then top with the sweet beef, tempura flakes, green onions, and lastly, the egg.
+Crack the egg right on top of the udon.
+Sprinkle some shichimi if you like, and enjoy!

 - Cook Time: 15 mins